Where is it? What is there?

 If you need to hire bikes see Trail Journeys in the Millers Acre Centre, 37-39 Halifax Street…or Torpedo 7 on the corner of Rutherford & Bridge Street….or if you would like to be guided see Gravity Nelson.

 Biking Surface/Biking Skills required/Level of biking fitness: Once you leave the main trail (Dun Mountain Trail) basic mountain biking skills will be needed but again the easiest tracks are well designed for beginners.
 Just be aware that the tracks will be narrower, have more challenging undulations, climbing sections and tighter corners so ideally your kids should be riding a bike with gears.
-The biking surface of the suggested route is mainly compact clay/dirt with a few gravel sections to contend with.
+The biking surface of the suggested route to follow is mainly compact clay/dirt with a few gravel sections to contend with.
 This park has no flat beginner loop or section.
 To get to any trails you must climb on a steady ascent for 10/15mins.

-Either from the Brook Street entrance or the Carpark, The Dun Mountain Trail gives you access to the park & beyond up onto Dun Mountain.
+Either from the Brook Street entrance or the Carpark, The Dun Mountain Trail, gives you access to the park & beyond.
 It is a wide, smooth continuous climb for approximately 10mins – a perfect introduction to off road climbing on a bike.
-No kid likes to climb so you may need to stop for several morale breaks along the way.
+No kid likes to climb so you may need to stop for several morale/water breaks along the way.

 You are looking for Tasman Journeys, the first track on your left that is sign posted and not a track exit (be sure not to start climbing up a track that is designed to be ridden down, & note, if you do this loop you will be coming down one of these).
 Tasman Journeys is a switchback (tight cornering) climbing track that takes you up to a height of 426m.
 This section is the most challenging of your climbing.
 All 3 kids I had with me on the day had to stop and rest (and complain).
 The second time they climbed it with grins and enthusiasm – great what a bit of adrenalin and down hill speed can give you.